-As discussed above in §5, a schema is a sequence of conditions that defines the operations of a VE device.
+As discussed above in §5, a schema is a sequence of conditions that organizes the operations of a VE device.
 Many devices have two or more schemata and are switched between schemata by pulse signals or internal operations.
-Such a device has multiple modes of operation and the device changes modes.
-A switch between modes involves changing conditions of receptors or of a device body.
+Such a device has "multiple modes of operation" and "the device changes modes."
+A change between modes involves changing conditions of receptors or of the device body.
 E.g., a pulse through one input changes the effects of pulses through another input.